Last Updated on by

-We admired edgy outdoor murals, stencils, raw graffitis, black and whites, geometrical shapes, clowns and images of kids and dogs and even a complete home covered in colorful street art.
+We admired edgy outdoor murals, stencils, raw graffiti, black and whites, geometrical shapes, clowns and images of kids and dogs and even a complete home covered in colourful street art.

 We learned more about famous Athenian street artists Dimitris, Jason, Billy and Stamatis and about their personal themes, techniques, and concepts.

 Kids and teenagers in Athens will find it entertaining to look up and spot the hidden art.
 They will enjoy the vibe and mood of the city and country through the street art.
 Much of the artwork has a political or social meaning or message.

 Besides looking at the art, our guide told us lots about the history of the areas that we were visiting and their role in the past and present.
 I had no idea that the Keramikos area was the ancient industrial area where ceramics (Keramikos) and olive oil was produced.
 I also enjoyed Psiri neighborhood with its gallery of paintings and colorful streets.

 I was really impressed with the amazing artwork around my adopted hometown.
 I am sure that kids and especially teenagers in Athens will be as well.
 A Street Art tour is an exciting and interesting way to discover the city.
 It takes you to unexpected and alternative places in Athens.
 And if you don’t like guided tours, than do visit the before mentioned areas of Athens city and admire the art by yourself.
 It is worth it!

 If you want to book this tour and discover Athens with your teens;